masinde70/AI-for-HealthCare/README.md

 DICOM header has some other applications besides training models.
 It can be used to mitigate the risks of the algorithm.
 It can also be used to optimize image processing workflow.

+Summary
+Some metadata may come from the DICOM headers, patient history, and image labels.
+Once we have all of a dataset's metadata stored in a single place, we'll then want to explore data features.

+Histograms
+Histograms help us look at distributions of single variables.
+Sometimes we only want to look at distributions within a single class of our data.

+Scatterplots
+Scatterplots are useful for assessing relationships between two variables.

+Pearson Correlation Coefficient
+Pearson Correlation Coefficient measures how two variables are linearly related.
+The value ranges from -1 to 1.
+A value of 1 or -1 means the two variables are perfectly linearly related.
+A value of 0 implies there is no linear relationship between the two variables.

+Co-Occurrence Matrices
+Co-Occurrence Matrices are useful for assessing how frequently different classifications co-occur together.